THINGS TO DO IN SALTAIRE

 Saltaire was inscribed as a UNESCO World Heritage Site in 2001 and recognised as ”one of the earliest, largest and best preserved nineteenth century ‘model villages’ anywhere in the world.”
 (Discover Saltaire)

-What to do in Saltaire?
+Things to do in Saltaire

 The Heritage Trail

 Our first stop was the Visitor Information Centre to find out about things to do in Saltaire.
 As we soon discovered there was a lot to see and do on our visit.
 We picked up a map of the Heritage Trail which takes you through the village to points of interest as you stroll.
 I purchased the official guide for £1.50 which gives lots of great information to read as you take the trail.